vdhamer/Photo-Club-Hub/.github/README.md

 ![Data model](images/dataModel.png "The data model")

 <ul><details><summary>Details (click to expand)</summary>

-Here are the entities managed by the app's internal Core Data database.
+</p>Here are the entities managed by the app's internal Core Data database.
 The entities (rounded boxes) are tables and arrows are relationships in the underlying SQLite database.</p>

 </p>Note that the tables are fully "normalized" in the relational database sense.